tisya683/film-recommendation-system/README.md

 ## Table of Contents
-- Overview of Project
+- Project Overview
-- Dataset Used
+- Recommendation Pipeline
-- Installation
+- Model Selection
-- How to Use
-- Overview of Project
+- Dataset
 - Areas for Improvement
 - Tech Stack

-## Overview of Project
+## Project Overview
+Users can search for any movie available on TMDB, and the application recommends the Top 5 most semantically similar foreign-language films.
+Unlike keyword-based recommenders, this project compares the meaning of movie overviews rather than simply matching overlapping words.

+## Recommendation Pipeline
 '''mermaid
 flowchart TD
       A([ User enters movie title])